progit/progit/en/05-distributed-git/01-chapter5.markdown

 	$ (work)
 	$ git commit

 Now you have two commits that you want to send to the mailing list.
 You use `git format-patch` to generate the mbox-formatted files that you can e-mail to the list — it turns each commit into an e-mail message with the first line of the commit message as the subject and the rest of the message plus the patch that the commit introduces as the body.
-The nice thing about this is that applying a patch from an e-mail generated with `format-patch` preserves all the commit information properly, as you’ll see more of in the next section when you apply these commits:
+The nice thing about this is that applying a patch from an e-mail generated with `format-patch` preserves all the commit information properly, as you’ll see more of in the next section when you apply these patches:

 	$ git format-patch -M origin/master
 	0001-add-limit-to-log-function.patch